 We immediately woke up and went to have brunch at the El Cid Marina Resort, and might I add, it sucked tremendously.
 No flavor, and what they called sausage was a waxy hot dog.
 I should have not even grabbed it, but I didn’t see anything remotely edible so I went with it as I needed protein for the morning.
-But, I should have just went with the egg and bacon that were made to order.
-Definitely not worth the $20+ per person and I made it a point to never eat there ever again for our entire stay.
-The service is always decent though even if you can barely understand what they’re saying half the time.
+I should have just went with the egg and bacon that were made to order.
+Definitely not worth the $20+ per person.
+The service is always decent though.

-After that, we went and chilled in one of the el cid marina pools.
-It had a cool cave inside that was a lot bigger than I thought, was pretty neat.
+After that, we went and chilled in one of the El Cid marina pools.
+It had a cool cave inside that was a lot bigger than I thought which was pretty neat.

 We kind of had a mellow day at the pool all day long.
 Then before sunset, we made it to one of the other resorts and found a beach, so we checked it out for a little bit since it was our first time actually getting out onto the beach.

-We then left to the beach and headed somewhere to eat, I can’t remember the place (must not have been that memorable).
-The thing with the restaurants in Mexico is some are catered to be more Americanized, which makes them not that great!
+After we were done at the beach, we headed somewhere to eat, I can’t remember the place (must not have been that memorable).
+The thing with the restaurants in Mexico is some are catered to be more Americanized, which makes them not that appealing.
 If you see locals at a restaurant, you know it’s good, so stop there.
 Avoid empty places on the strip as much as possible!